mbasmanova/velox-1/velox/docs/functions/presto/array.rst

         SELECT filter(ARRAY [5, -6, NULL, 7], x -> x > 0); -- [5, 7]
         SELECT filter(ARRAY [5, NULL, 7, NULL], x -> x IS NOT NULL); -- [5, 7]

+.. function:: find_first(array(T), function(T,boolean)) -> T

+    Returns the first element of ``array`` that matches the predicate.
+    Returns ``NULL`` if no element matches the predicate.
+    Throws if the first matching element is NULL to avoid ambiguous results for no-match and first-match-is-null cases.

 .. function:: flatten(array(array(T))) -> array(T)

     Flattens an ``array(array(T))`` to an ``array(T)`` by concatenating the contained arrays.